 The main responsibilities of a receiver are to attempt to realise the assets covered by the floating charge for the benefit of the creditor holding the charge.
 The receivers primary duty of care is towards the appointing creditor.
-Where there is anything left after all of the above has been carried out by the receiver, this must be remitted to the company.
-The Receiver is also obliged to submit a report to the floating charge holder and the company's creditors detailing the events leading up to his appointment, any disposals or proposed disposals by him of any property of the company and any carrying on or proposed carrying on by him of any business of the company.
-Furthermore, the report must detail the amounts due to the floating charge holder and any preferential creditor and also the amount of payment (if any) likely to be made to other creditors.
+Where there are surplus finds avaliable for unsecured creditors a liquidator would need appointed to deal with the creditors claims and distributions.
+The Receiver is also obliged to submit a report to the floating charge holder and the company's creditors detailing the events leading up to the receiver's appointment, any disposals or proposed disposals by him of any property of the company and any carrying on or proposed carrying on by him of any business of the company.
+Furthermore, the report must detail the amounts due to the floating charge holder and any preferential creditor and also the amount of payment (if any) likely to be made to other creditors including an estimate of the prescribed part under setion 176A of the Insolvency Act 1986.
 The report, which is required under section 67 of the Insolvency Act 1986, must also provide a statement of affairs and make provision for unsecured creditors to be able to request a copy.

-Legislative provisions for receivership in Scotland can be found in Part III of the 1986 Act.
+Legislative provisions for receivership in Scotland can be found in Part III of the Insolvency Act 1986.

 The rules for Receivership are contained in the Insolvency (Scotland) (Receivership and Winding up) Rules 2018.